hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/078_the_way_to_blessedness.md

 universal Soul.
 Just as this body is a portion of the universal body, so this mind is a portion of the universal mind, and the soul of man a portion of the universal Soul.
-This is what is called the Vishishtâdvaita, qualified monism.
+This is what is called the Vishishtādvaita, qualified monism.
 Now, we know that the universal Soul is infinite.
 How can infinity have parts?
 How can it be broken up, divided?
 It may be very poetic to say that I am a spark of the Infinite, but it is absurd to the thinking mind.
 What is meant by dividing